PhilChodrow/website_source/content/authors/phil/_index.md

 - **May 20th, 2020**: I will defend my PhD thesis, "Structure, Dynamics, and Inference in Networks" at 3pm.
 Email me if you'd like a Zoom invite.
 [Slides](https://philchodrow.github.io/talks/thesis/#1).
 - **April 10th, 2020**: Invited talk at UCLA on "Random Graphs for Data Science."
 [Slides](https://philchodrow.github.io/talks/random_graphs/porter_group/#1).
 - **April 1st-3rd, 2020**: I (virtually) attended the Northeastern Regional Complex Systems Conference (NERCCS), where I gave a talk (with [slides](https://philchodrow.github.io/talks/multigraph_moments/NERCCS_2020)) on random graphs and a [poster](https://philchodrow.github.io/talks/networked_endorsements/NERCCS_2020_poster.pdf) on generative models of hierarchy in networks. **Update: best-poster award with [Nicole Eikmeier](https://eikmeier.sites.grinnell.edu/), [Mari Kawakatsu](https://scholar.princeton.edu/ctarnita/people/mari-kawakatsu), and [Dan Larremore](https://larremorelab.github.io/)!**
-- **Mar.
-22nd, 2020**: Invited talk on models of coevolutionary graphs at the Eastern Sectional meeting of the AMS.
-[Slides](https://philchodrow.github.io/talks/coevolutionary_graphs/index).
-- **Mar.
-13th, 2020**: "Local Symmetry and Global Structure in Adaptive Voter Models" (with Peter J. Mucha) now published in the *SIAM Journal on Applied Mathematics*.
-Here is the [full text](/papers/chodrow_mucha_2020.pdf).
-- **Feb.
-28th, 2020:** Invited (casual) talk on my research on moments of random multigraphs in the ORC Student Seminar at 4pm in E40-103.
-[Slides](/slides/multigraph_moments_long.pdf).
-- **Feb.
-2020: I will be joining the Department of Mathematics at UCLA as a Hedrick Visiting Assistant Professor.
-Position begins in July.**
-- **Jan.
-2020:** ["Annotated Hypergraphs: Models and Applications"](https://link.springer.com/article/10.1007/s41109-020-0252-y) (with Andy Mellor) now published in *Applied Network Science*.